micahyoung/minio-buildpack/README.md

 #### Limitations

-* All data will be lost on restart or crash
+* All data will be lost on restart, scale or crash
 * Storage space is limited to instance capacity
 ```
 ACCESS_KEY=""